-Intense, unrelenting pain in your lower back muscles that prevents you from bending forward to do something as simple as put on your pants.
-Severe, uncomfortable muscle tightness that feels as if it is pulling your lower back into one direction.
-Suddenly you feel much older than you actually are because you can’t move.
+Intense, unrelenting pain in your lower back muscles prevents you from bending forward to do something as simple as putting on your pants.
+Severe, uncomfortable muscle tightness that feels like pulling your lower back into a question mark.
+Suddenly, you feel much older than you actually are because you can’t move, hesitating with every small motion to avoid that gripping sting shooting up your spine.
 This is what a lower back muscle spasm feels like.
-And, even though everyone gets a muscle spasm in their lower back at some point, most people fail to recognise that there might be a bigger problem lurking underneath.
+And, even though everyone gets a muscle spasm in their lower back at some point, most people fail to recognize that there might be a bigger problem lurking underneath.

 Usually, you first try to wait and see if the muscle spasm will subside by itself.
 But what if it doesn’t go away?
 What if it doesn’t ease?
-Or even worse it comes back again.
-This can happen because lower back muscle spasms are a way that your body protectively guards other vulnerable structures like joints, nerves and ligaments.
-Thinking back, you might be able to remember something that caused the muscle spasm in your back.
+Or even worse, it gets even worse.
+This happens because lower back muscle spasms are a way that your body protectively guards other vulnerable structures like joints, nerves, and ligaments.
+Thinking back, you might remember something that caused the back muscle spasm in the first place.
 “It must have been that heavy box I picked up.”
-However, in the vast majority of cases, it is not what you did, but an ongoing chronic problem where your body is not strong enough to meet the demands of the movements you want it to do.
-Now, your body tries to protect you from causing damage to other tissues by causing muscle spasms in your back.
+However, in most cases, it is not what you did but an ongoing chronic problem where your body is not strong enough to meet the demands of the movements you want it to do.
+Now, your body tries to protect you from causing damage to other tissues by activating muscle spasms in your back.

-It is vital that you get help to get to the root of the problem and get the right treatment from the start.
+You must get help to get to the root of the problem and get the proper treatment.

 Anatomy of your lower back muscles

-Let’s first look at the underlying structure of your lower back so that you can understand where and how lower back muscles fit in.
+Let’s first look at the underlying structure of your lower back to understand where and how lower back muscles fit in.

 The basic structure

 Your spine is what gives your upper body structure.
-The part that is referred to as your ‘lower back’ consists of five bones (vertebrae) stacked on each other.
+The part referred to as your ‘lower back’ consists of five bones (vertebrae) stacked on each other.
 They are named L1-L5.
-These vertebrae are large and thick as they greatly support the weight of your entire upper body.
-Between each vertebra, there is a disc, made up out of a gel-like material.
-These discs act as shock absorbers and are responsible for most of the mobility of your spine, without sacrificing the supportive strength of your vertebral column.
+These vertebrae are large and thick as they greatly support the weight of your upper body.
+Between each vertebra is a disc made up of a gel-like material.
+These discs act as shock absorbers and are responsible for most of the mobility of your spine without sacrificing the supportive strength of your vertebral column.
 Ligaments connect the different bones and provide extra stability.
 Between each vertebra, a nerve root exits on each side, branching out to connect to other nerves.

-The complex anatomy of your lower back is a remarkable combination of these strong vertebrae, linked by joint capsules, flexible ligaments, large muscles, and highly sensitive nerves.
-If you look at the sheer size and solid stability of your lower back, would you be surprised to hear that it is the part of your spine that is also the most flexible?
+The complex anatomy of your lower back is a remarkable combination of solid vertebrae linked by joint capsules, flexible ligaments, large muscles, and susceptible nerves.
+Given its sheer size and solid stability, would you be surprised to hear that it is also the most flexible part of your spine?

 Muscles allow movement

-All muscles are made of an elastic kind of tissue that can contract and relax, giving you the ability to move.
-Each muscle consists of thousands and thousands of small muscle fibers and the stronger the muscle, the more fibres.
-With more movement and more muscle contractions, muscles grow bigger (hypertrophy), but with less movement they become smaller and weaker (atrophy).
+All muscles are made of elastic tissue that can contract and relax, allowing you to move.
+Each muscle consists of thousands of tiny muscle fibers; the more robust the muscle, the more fibers.
+With more movement and muscle contractions, muscles grow bigger (hypertrophy), but with less movement, they become smaller and weaker (atrophy).

 Lower back muscles

-Some muscles have the job of helping with movement and others with stability.
-Thus, they are called mobilisers or stabilisers.
+Some muscles help with movement, and others with stability.
+Thus, they are called mobilizers or stabilizers.

-• Stabilisers (stabilising muscles): These muscles can be found in deep layers of tissue, attaching directly onto the lumbar spine (vertebrae).
-Therefore, they can exert a segmental stabilising force, meaning they can directly stabilise the lumbar segment of your spine.
-They activate before you even move so that your spine is already stabilised as you start moving.
-Throughout the day, they stay activated and contract at a low intensity, making sure that each vertebra stays in place.
-Overall, if each vertebra is stable, your whole lumbar spine segment is stable.
+• Stabilizing muscles are found in deep tissue layers, attaching directly to the lumbar spine.
+Therefore, they exert a segmental stabilizing force between each lumbar segment of your spine.
+They activate before you even move so that your spine is already stabilized as you start moving.
+Throughout the day, they stay activated and contract at a low intensity, ensuring each vertebra stays in place.
+If each vertebra is stable, your whole lumbar spine segment is stable.
 In the end, instability is what leads to injury.
-These muscles are also called local muscles or local stabilisers, because they connect only to your lower back.
+These muscles are called local or stabilizers because they only connect to your lower back.

-• Mobilisers (moving muscles): Big, strong muscles responsible for moving your upper body/trunk.
+• Mobilizing muscles are big, strong muscles responsible for moving your upper body.
 These muscles cross multiple segments (connecting different parts of your body) and do not attach directly to the vertebrae.
-They are also called global muscles or global mobilisers, because they don’t only connect locally to the lower back.
-Their job is to generate a lot of force, move your spine and give you the necessary strength to pick up something heavy.
+Because they span large areas, they are also called global muscles or global mobilizers.
+They generate a lot of force, move your spine, and give you the necessary strength to pick up something heavy.

 Muscle spasm, Muscle cramp, Muscle spasm treatment, Muscle pain, Muscle cramp treatment, lower back muscle spasm